 This way, there is a great safety margin involved.

-But even when shorthanded, it’s still possible to go aloft safely.
+But even when shorthanded, it’s still possible to go climb the mast safely.

 Prepare the person going aloft.